mtoporekh/Get-and-clean-data-course-project/README.md

 * Getting all files together in one big Dataset.
 * Merging to add the activity labels for each row.
 * Release memory.
-* Getting the tidy data for columns that meassures mean and standard deviation.
+* Getting the tidy data for columns that measures mean and standard deviation.
 * Grouping by Subject and Activity, and compute the average for each column.
 * Writing to a txt file.